Let's Learn About Charcoal Used in American Barbecue - Dallas - 1

 • Uniform square or cookie shape

-• Burns long and provides consistent heat
+• Burns for a long time and provides consistent heat

-• Inexpensive and mass-produced
+• Inexpensive and can be mass-produced

-• Major brands: Kingsford, Royal Oak
+• Popular brands: Kingsford, Royal Oak

 • Ingredients: 100% natural hardwood (oak, walnut, maple, hickory, etc.)